TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/010 1-many relationships.md

 ```

 The Book has many Reviews, so this is modelled with a "collection navigation property", i.e. the `List<Review> Reviews`
-property.\
+property.
+This property is instantiated to a new empty list with `[]`, alternatively `new()` or `new List<Review>`.
+This is just to suppress the null warning.

 The Review has one Book, so this is modelled with a "reference navigation property", i.e. the `Book Book` property.\
 I also include the `BookId` foreign key on the Review.
+This is the standard approach in relational databases, where the "many" side has the foreign key.

 ### Add DbSet